 The Senate and House report \$1.1 billion in All Funds, including \$0.5 billion in General Revenue Funds.
 The Senate provides for Foster Care Payments, including those for Community-based Care (CBC).
-Senate Funding includes a \$15.3 million increase in All Funds, including a \$20.9 million increase in General Revenue Funds, from the 2020- 21 biennial base while House funding includes an \$8.3 million increase in All Funds and a \$13.9 million increase in General Revenue Funds from the 2020-21 biennial base.
-Th e increase in both houses is due primarily to increases of \$4.3 million in General

-Revenue Funds to provide a full biennium of payments to providers to support 24-hour awake supervision.
+Senate Funding includes a \$15.3 million increase in All Funds, including a \$20.9 million increase in General Revenue Funds, from the 2020-21 biennial base while House funding includes an \$8.3 million increase in All Funds and a \$13.9 million increase in General Revenue Funds from the 2020-21 biennial base.
+The increase in both houses is due primarily to increases of \$4.3 million in General Revenue Funds to provide a full biennium of payments to providers to support 24-hour awake supervision.
 Where the proposals depart is that the Senate provides \$7.0 million in General Revenue Funds for network support payments for CBC in Region 8B and for new Regions 3E, 4, 5, and 9, and \$5.5 million in Federal Funds for provider payments for the Qualified Residential Treatment Program (QRTP) pilot.
-Additionally, an increase of \$11.2 million in General Revenue Funds is offset by an equal decrease in Federal Funds due to less favorable federal medical assistance percentages (FMAP) and the assumed loss of the 6.2 percentage-point increase in FMAP pursuant to the federal Funds for provider payments for the Qualified Residential Treatment Program (QRTP) pilot.
-The House, like the Senate also provides an increase of \$11.2 million in General Revenue Funds which is offset by an equal decrease in Federal Funds due to less favorable federal medical assistance percentages of \$11.2 million in General Revenue Funds which is offset by an equal decrease in Federal Funds due to less favorable federal medical assistance percentages (FMAP) and the assumed loss of the 6.2 percentage-point increase in FMAP pursuant to the federal Fandiles.
+Additionally, an increase of \$11.2 million in General Revenue Funds is offset by an equal decrease in Federal Funds due to less favorable federal medical assistance percentages (FMAP) and the assumed loss of the 6.2 percentage-point increase in FMAP pursuant to the federal Families First Coronavirus Response Act.
+The House provides \$5.5 million in Federal Funds for provider payments for the Qualified Residential Treatment Program (QRTP) pilot.
+The House, like the Senate also provides an increase of \$11.2 million in General Revenue Funds which is offset by an equal decrease in Federal Funds due to less favorable federal Treatment Program (QRTP) pilot.
+The House, like the Senate also provides an increase of \$11.2 million in General Revenue Funds which is offset by an equal decrease in Federal Funds due to less favorable federal medical assistance percentages (FMAP) and the assumed loss of the 6.2 percentage for the federal Funds due to less favorable federal medical assistance percentages (FMAP) and the assumed loss of the 6.2 percentage-point increase in FMAP pursuant to the federal Families.